kb2ghz/tt_um_kb2ghz_xalu/docs/info.md

 The project is a 4-bit ALU section that is usfull in mini and micro computer CPUs.

-Function Codes   F2  F1  F0  Description |
+Function    F2  F1  F0  Description |

 --------------------------